 Figure 1 shows the result comparison between different algorithms.
 Fig. 1(a) is the LR input image.
 Fig. 1(b) is the result of bicubic interpolation, which is very blurry.
-Fig. 1(c) shows the result of sharpened bicubic, which is obtained by using Photoshop.
+Fig. 1(c) shows the result of the sharpened bicubic method, which is obtained by using Photoshop.
 It has higher contrast than (b), but the chessboard effect is clearly observable.
 Fig. 1(d) is the result of original back-projection algorithm.
 The image quality is improved, however, chessboard effect is still observable, and some ringing effect is also introduced, especially in the center of the white regions.
 Fig. 1(e) shows the result of the proposed bilateral back-projection, clear and sharp edges are obtained without those unsatisfying artifacts.
 Fig. 1(f) is the ground truth image, which is used to generate the LR input image.
+One patch is zoomed to better illustrate the difference.